 My name is Henning Piezunka.
 I am from Heidelberg, Germany.
 I am an Assistant Professor at INSEAD in Fontainebleau, France.

-My research is on competition and innovation.
-I study these in the contexts of video games, online communities, and Formula One.
-More information on my Academic CV, my ResearchGate Profile, and my Google Scholar Profile.
+My research is on crowdsourcing, competition and collaboration.
+For an overview, please see my profile on ResearchGate or Google Scholar.
 Funny story, the following list can be used to find an article to read not just to count them.

 - Piezunka, H., & L. Dahlander.
 “Distant search, narrow attention: How competition for attention alters organizations’ filtering of suggestions in crowdsourcing” Academy of Management Journal, 58(3) 856-880 (Video regarding the article, Blog post by Henrich Greve, Article on INSEAD Knowledge)